c3JpbmkK/YAMLFunhouse/README.md

 * To bring up a cluster: ansible-playbook site.yml
   * To add multiple nodes to the control plane: ansible-playbook site.yml -e high_availability=true
   * To use a different cni plugin (default is Weave): ansible-playbook site.yml -e cni_plugin=cilium
+  * To configure the nodes for running Falco: ansible-playbook site.yml -e enable_falco=true
 * To destroy a cluster: ansible-playbook teardown.yml

 ## Options